aref-mousavi-eng/VLM-Adversarial-Attack/README.md

 4️⃣ [`Targeted C&W (L2).ipynb`](./4_Targeted%20C&W%20(L2).ipynb)
 * Applying the Carlini & Wagner (C&W) attack with L2 norm to find the minimum perturbation
 * Using hierarchical optimization by initializing C&W weights with PGD for faster convergence and improved performance
-* Comparing results between PGD and C&W attacks
+* Comparing the results and exploring the generalizability of these methods